sthogue/Ecommerce-Back-End/README.md

 ## Installation

 To run the application you will need to do the following:
 1. update the `.env.EXAMPLE` file with your username and password.
-You need to also change the file name to `.env`
+You need to also change the file name to `.env`.
 2. Now source the database by:
     - In the terminal run `mysql -u root -p`
     - Sign in with your password